aaronminnick/capstone-VST-audio-plugin/capstone-proposal.md

 __Name of Project:__ VST Audio Plugin

-__Project's Purpose or Goal:__ Program a multi-comb filter bank VST plugin for use in any digital audio workstation (DAW) program supporting VST-format plugins, with full GUI and oscilliscope for monitoring input and output frequency response.
+__Project's Purpose or Goal:__ Program a multi-comb filter bank VST plugin for use in any digital audio workstation (DAW) program supporting VST-format plugins, with full GUI and spectrum analyzer for monitoring input and output frequency response.

 __List the absolute minimum features the project requires to meet this purpose or goal:__
 * VST plugin functions and effects audio in the intended manner